Alen Gas and Condensate Field, Bioko Island, Equatorial Guinea

 The Alen field was discovered in October 2005.
 The discovery well, O-1, was drilled to a depth of 3,158m.
 It was the first discovery made in the Equatorial Guinea territory of the Douala Basin, offshore of Bioko Island.

-The discovery well flowed at the maximum rate of 24MMcfd of natural gas and 1,225bpd of condensate.
+The discovery well flowed the maximum rate of 24MMcfd of natural gas and 1,225bpd of condensate.

 In February 2009, Noble Energy declared the presence of oil at the Carmen prospect in Block O. It was the first time that an oil discovery was made in Block O.

-The oil discovery well (O-5), which was drilled to total depth of 3,520m, encountered approximately eight metres of net oil pay and four metres of net gas pay.
+Drilled to a total depth of 3,520m, the oil discovery well (O-5) encountered approximately eight metres of net oil pay and four metres of net gas pay.

 Another oil discovery was revealed in November 2011.
-It is located in the Carla Prospect of Block O. The well, named the Alen 1-G1 Pilot Well, encountered about 9.9m of net oil pay.
+It is located in the Carla Prospect of Block O. The Alen 1-G1 pilot well encountered about 9.9 metres of net oil pay.

 Development plan for the oil and gas project